chrisb2/pi_ina219/README.md

 [![PyPI version](https://badge.fury.io/py/pi-ina219.svg)](https://badge.fury.io/py/pi-ina219)

-This Python library supports the [INA219](http://www.ti.com/lit/ds/symlink/ina219.pdf) voltage, current and power monitor sensor from Texas Instruments on both Python 2 and 3.
+This Python library supports the [INA219](http://www.ti.com/lit/ds/symlink/ina219.pdf) voltage, current and power monitor sensor from Texas Instruments on Python 3.
 The intent of the library is to make it easy to use the quite complex functionality of this sensor.

 The library currently only supports _continuous_ reads of voltage and